 9. Keep in touch

 Plan activities with your remote co-workers.
-Zoom happy hours or chat parties have become the norm.
+Zoom or Whereby happy hours or chat parties have become the norm.
 You can also set common goals and keep track of them together.
 This can include anything from jogging to a fitness goal or organizing an after-hours book club.

-This keeps you connected to your team on a personal level and it’s so much better to work with the feeling that there’s “someone out there”.
+This keeps you connected to your team on a personal level, and it’s so much better to work with the feeling that there’s “someone out there”.

 We hope these tips will help you create a more effective workspace and, in turn, boost your productivity and overall well-being.

 As businesses realize the benefits of remote working, many are reaching out to international companies and clients, increasing the need for professional translation services.
-If your company is looking to expand and needs translators experienced website translation, for example, BeTranslataed is here for you.
+If your company is looking to expand and needs translators experienced website translation, for example, BeTranslated is here for you.
 For more information or a free, no-obligation quote, get in touch today.